Craniosynostosis: What You Need to Know

 - Decreased alertness

 These complications require prompt evaluation by your child’s surgeon.

 The recovery process is different for each child.
 Your child’s health care team will work with your family, giving you instructions on how to care for your child at home and outlining specific problems that require immediate medical attention.

-Some forms of craniosynostosis can affect the brain and development of a child.
-The degree of the problems is dependent on the severity of the craniosynostosis, the number of sutures that are fused, and the presence of brain or other organ system problems that could affect the child.
+Craniosynostosis can affect a child’s brain and development.
+The degree of the problems depends on the severity of the craniosynostosis, the number of sutures that are fused, and the presence of brain or other organ system problems that could affect the child.

-Genetic counseling may be recommended by the physician to evaluate the parents of the child for any disorders that may tend to run in families.
+The physician may recommend genetic counseling to evaluate the child’s parents for any disorders that may run in families.

 A child with craniosynostosis requires frequent medical evaluations to ensure that the skull, facial bones, jaw alignment and brain are developing normally.
-The medical team works with your child's family to provide education and guidance to make the most of your child’s health and well-being.
+The medical team will provide education and guidance to help you make the most of your child’s health and well-being.

 More Information About Pediatric Neurosurgery in the Health Library